Catherine22/Frontend-Development/README.md

 }
 ```

-## Popular frameworks
+## Popular JS Frameworks

-Core elements to build a web app are HTML + CSS + Javascript, no matter whatever framework you are using.
+For whatever framework you are using, core elements to build a web app are HTML, CSS and Javascript.
+Frameworks help you better integrate with the processing language.

 ### Angular